What is Uni Pasta?

 Uni cream pasta (うにのクリームパスタ) is a decadent dish made with spaghetti served in a creamy sauce flavoured with sea urchins.
 Uni (うに or ウニ) is the Japanese word for sea urchin roe and this popular seafood ingredient is characterized by its creamy, rich and distinctively sweet flavor.

 The specific preparation methods vary, but in general, uni is combined with a cream sauce or olive oil-based sauce and mixed with al dente-cooked spaghetti.
-Other ingredients, such as garlic, chili flakes, parsley, and lemon juice, may be added to enhance the flavor.
+Other ingredients, such as garlic, chili flakes, parsley, and lemon juice, may be added to enhance or complement the flavor.

 Since uni is a luxury ingredient, it is often more expensive than other pasta dishes when eaten at restaurants that use proper fresh sea urchin.